cburdine/materials-ml-workshop/MaterialsML/python/loops.md

 * The loop continues this process until all the items in the sequence have been processed, after which it terminates and the program execution moves to the next statement after the loop.

 To iterate over a sequence of consecutive integers, we can use the `range` function.
-For a python integer `n`, the sequence `range(n)` consists of all integers 0,1,2,...,n-1, not including the value of `n` itself.
+For a Python integer `n`, the sequence `range(n)` consists of all integers 0,1,2,...,n-1, not including the value of `n` itself.
 The sequence `range(m,n)` behaves similarly, but starts at the value of `m` instead of 0.

 We can use the `range` sequence in a for loop as follows: